microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/remote_ssh_bug_form.md

   - type: textarea
     attributes:
       label: Remote-SSH Log
-      description:  To find logs first click on the `view` menu at the very top of your computer screen, and then select `output` from the dropdown.
-Finally, select `Remote-SSH` from the dropdown on the top right of the `output` window.
+      description:  To find logs first click on the `View` menu at the very top of your computer screen, and then select `Output` from the dropdown.
+Finally, select `Remote-SSH` from the dropdown on the top right of the `Output` window.
 Please make sure to provide the entire log as all output is helpful to our debugging.
       value: |
         <details>
         <summary>Remote-SSH Log</summary>